snowiow/snowiow.github.io/posts/ecs-blue-green-with-terraform.md

 Nothing special here.
 We append the IAM role, which we created earlier to the CodeBuild Project.
-The Environment settings are the information for which kind of machine will execute the build.
+The Environment settings are the information for which kind of machine we will execute the build.
 As the source we define _CODEPIPELINE_.
-Because the artifacts from the source step is already provided there.
+Because the artifacts from the source stage is already provided there.
 That's why we need to set _CODEPIPELINE_ as the artifacts type as well.

 The Codebuild will be appended to the CodePipeline as an additional stage: